-This probation period was longer than the Jewish dispensation and encompasses it entirely.
+This probation period was longer than the Jewish dispensation; it encompasses their dispensation entirely.
 Even though there were many important biblical institutions and principles in play during the Jewish dispensation, all were destined to miserably fail because all were left under man’s responsibility during his probation.
 Fallen mankind could not possibly obey God’s will, could not please God (Rom.
 8:8).
 God knew this and was proving it.
 This was the critical truth man was being taught and had to learn.
 Therefore, the Jewish dispensation was a complete failure.
 Why?
 Because obedience was required of fallen man, who, in himself, had no power, no ability to obey.
 It didn’t matter what God set up in grace; when man was given responsibility to care for it, he always corrupted and ruined it.
 Law, government, promises, covenants, and calling — all a failure.
 Priesthood, prophets and kings — all was ruined.
 Then there was the nail in the coffin, so to speak, for both man’s probation and the Jewish dispensation — when God Himself came in human flesh, they rejected Him, tried and crucified Him.
 With this, the probation of mankind was over and so was the Jewish dispensation.
 Man was declared lost; the Jews were set aside by God.